arget13/arget13.github.io/_posts/2023-03-23-taking-a-leak.md

 ```
 after allocating the chunk in `_IO_read_end`, `malloc()` has placed the pointer where `_IO_read_end` was pointing to in the tcache!
 But in order to use it we need that counter to be one.
 No problem, when we increment earlier the counter to two we can increment it to three instead :)

-Now we only need to free one of the healthy chunks we already have allocated, it will be placed in the tcache, with its `next` pointing to the libc again (in this case to `0x7f2d2e849723`), and we can edit that through the UAF to make it point to `__free_hook`.
+We only need to free one of the healthy chunks we already have allocated, it will be placed in the tcache, with its `next` pointing to the libc again (in this case to `0x7f2d2e849723`), and we can edit that through the UAF to make it point to `__free_hook`.

 ```python
 from pwn import *